metacpan/metacpan-cpan-extracted/distros/F/FASTX-Reader/CONTRIBUTING.md

 ## Contributing to FASTX::Reader

-Feel free to contact the author to collaborate, or refer to the github page:
+Feel free to contact the author to collaborate, or refer to the GitHub page:

 [https://github.com/telatin/FASTQ-Parser](https://github.com/telatin/FASTQ-Parser)